📢 Adult Classes: Enrol Before 2/06 and Get $50 OFF Comprehensive and Express Courses

 7.3 The title of the poem and the name of the poet must be cited.

-7.4
+7.4 The poem

-The poem recited must be exactly as cited on the AFM website.
+recited must be exactly as cited on the AFM website.

 7.5 Students may bring a hard copy of the poems to the exam room, but they will be marked accordingly.
+If the exam is

-Article 8 - YEARS 3-10 OPTIONS to participate :
+Article 8 – YEARS 3-10 OPTIONS to participate:

 OPTION A